liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

     or state.

 Notifications also need a `notification-type` which can be `email`, `im` or `private-message`.
-Note the `private-message` type is a placeholder for now;
-that functionality is in Liferay's Social Office product but has not yet been integrated into Liferay Portal.
+Note that both the `private-message` and `im` types are placeholders for now; that functionality is in Liferay's Social Office product but has not yet been integrated into Liferay Portal.
 Your notification type and execution type should complement each other.
 You wouldn't want to use an `onExit` execution type with a private message, because the user won't receive that message until he or she logs back in.
 Generally speaking, email notifications work best with `onExit` or `onAssignment`, while IM or private message work better with `onEntry`.

 Email and private message notifications can also be created as plain text or you can create formatted content using FreeMarker or Velocity templating languages.